vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 Every SAFE identity has its own unique unnamed root.
 For example `/directory/file1` in the identity representing `user1` is **not** the same file as `/directory/file1` in the identity representing `user2`.
 This allows users to store data securely and separately from other users on the network.
 Developers *should* be aware that different SAFE Apps using the same identity can see the files stored by other SAFE Apps.
 Until otherwise stated, if a user wants to keep files hidden from a specific SAFE App, a different identity will have to be used.

 #### Network Path Auto-Creation and Deletion ####
-The SAFE API has no functions for creating directories, instead the directories are created as-needed in an `Open` or `Put` call.
+The SAFE API has no functions for creating directories, instead the directories are created as-needed in a `Create` or `Put` call.
 Directories are also automatically deleted when they contain no files or folders.
 The Delete function in the API will work with files or directories; in the latter case all child directories and files are removed from the directory and then the directory is removed.

 ## Versioning ##
 Every file and directory in the SAFE network is stored as a revision, so that conflicts between SAFE Apps (or multiple instances of the same SAFE App) can be detected.
 Every SAFE storage operation that modifies data (file or directory contents) requires a Version object, and the operation will fail if the Version object represents an outdated Version from the one currently on the network.
 SAFE App developers will be responsible for handling version conflicts, no generic solution exists.